 Livadia – The Most Popular Beach in Tilos

-A long sweeping beach that stretches for a couple of kilometres, Livadia is the most popular beach on the island and the best organised.
+A long sweeping beach that stretches for a couple of kilometres, Livadia is the most popular beach on the island of Tilos, and it is the best organised.
 Located close to the main port, it’s a relatively narrow beach, dotted with tamarisk trees that provide welcome shade in the stifling midday heat.

 The beach is mostly pebble with a little sand, so swim shoes are advisable as is something padded to lie on.
 However, the lack of sand means the crystalline waters are ideal for snorkelling.

 As the main island beach, Livadia has the best facilities with a few places offering sunbeds and umbrellas for hire, and a number of cafés and tavernas lining the coast.

 Although one of the busiest beaches, it’s still relatively tranquil, especially since the road was diverted and transformed into a peaceful walkway.